 To support the financial wellbeing of employees, companies need to help their employees build positive habits around their finances.
 And this can only be done through education.

 Research shows that financial counselling services and tools aimed at budgeting, saving, and investing is, indeed, something employees want.
-In fact, in the early-mentioned Bank of America Workplace Benefits Report, 86% of employees surveyed said would participate in a financial education program provided by their employer.
+In fact, in the early-mentioned report, 86% of employees surveyed said would participate in a financial education program provided by their employer.

 Educating and Empowering Employees